gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

-git clone -b develop https://github.com/ROBOTIS-GIT/hls_lfcd_lds_driver.git echo ’export LDS_MODEL=LDS-01’ >> ~/.bashrc source ~/.bashrc
+git clone -b develop https://github.com/ROBOTIS-GIT/hls_lfcd_lds_driver.git echo ’export LDS_MODEL=LDS-01’ >> ~/.bashrc source ~/.bashrc cd ~/catkin_ws/ catkin_make
+source devel/setup.bash
 ```

 or [lds-02](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#new-lds-02-configuration-2).

+If catkin_make gets stuck, kill it with ctrl-c and run it again.
+Do this a few times if needed.

 Setup the ROS HOSTNAME and ROS MASTER URI so that the master is visible from another machine in the same network: